Embedding surfaces in 4-manifolds

-The vanishing of the intersection and self-intersection numbers of $F$ in Theorem~\ref{thm:SET} is equivalent to the existence of a collection of Whitney discs that pair all double points of $F$.
-These may be chosen to be a \emph{convenient} collection, meaning that all Whitney discs are framed, that they have disjointly embedded boundaries, and that their interiors are transverse to~$F$ (\cref{def:convenient-Whitney}).
-By definition, $\km(F)$ vanishes if and only if, after finitely many finger moves taking $F$ to some $F'$, there is a convenient collection of Whitney discs for $F'$ whose interiors are \emph{disjoint} from~$F'$.
+The self-intersection number $\mu (F)$ is a regular homotopy invariant that vanishes if and only if there is a collection of Whitney discs that pair all double points of $F$ (\cref{cor:vanishing-pairing}), just like for connected surfaces.
+The Whitney discs may be chosen to form a \emph{convenient} collection, meaning that all Whitney discs have disjointly embedded boundaries, are framed, and have interiors transverse to~$F$ (\cref{def:convenient-Whitney}).